Snowstorm essentials checklist

-We’ve all heard the wisecracks about panicked shoppers overloading on bread and milk in the hours before a predicted winter storm, and maybe you’ve even seen it happen.
-But stocking up for a winter storm doesn't need to be a disorganized, last-minute frenzy -- it’s safe to buy most of the things on your winter food stock-up list now, while the weather is still good.
+We've all heard the wisecracks about panicked shoppers overloading on bread and milk in the hours before a predicted winter storm, and maybe you've even seen it happen.
+But stocking up for a winter storm doesn't need to be a disorganized, last-minute frenzy -- it's safe to buy most of the things on your winter food stock-up list now while the weather is still good.
+This list should include non-perishable snowstorm snacks, supplies and essentials that can keep you stocked even during the heaviest blizzards.

-And if you live in an area that sees heavy snow most winters, getting an early start is a smart idea.
+And if you live in an area that sees heavy snow most winters, setting your thermostat for the winter cold and getting an early start is a bright idea.

 After heavy snowfall or blizzard conditions, you could find yourself snowed in for days.
-Getting cut off from your local grocery store could be made worse by a prolonged power outage, which would leave you with just a few hours to safely enjoy the remaining contents of your fridge.
+Getting cut off from your local grocery store could be made worse by a prolonged power outage, which would leave you with just a few hours to enjoy the remaining contents of your fridge safely.

-But if you stock your pantry with filling, shelf-stable foods, you won’t go hungry while you’re waiting for the snow to be cleared.
-Here are some of the smartest essentials to purchase well in advance of an impending storm:
+But if you stock your pantry with filling shelf-stable foods, you won't go hungry while waiting for the snow to be cleared.
+Here are some of the most important snowstorm essentials to purchase well in advance of an impending storm:

 • Canned goods, especially cozy, warming foods like soups and stews